 No cases of smallpox have occurred in the world since 1977 because of worldwide vaccination.
 In 1980, the World Health Organization (WHO) recommended discontinuation of routine smallpox vaccination.
 Routine vaccination in the US ended in 1972.
 Because humans are the only natural host of the smallpox virus and because the virus cannot survive > 2 days in the environment, WHO has declared natural infection eradicated.

-Concerns about bioterrorism using smallpox virus from retained research stores or even from synthetically created virus raise the possibility of a recurrence (see Biological Agents as Weapons and CDC: Smallpox: Bioterrorism).
+Concerns about bioterrorism using smallpox virus from retained research stores or even from synthetically created virus raise the possibility of a recurrence (see Biological Agents as Weapons and Centers for Disease Control and Prevention [CDC]: Smallpox/Bioterrorism).

 There are at least 2 strains of smallpox virus: